 Second, REI is a junior producer which gradually switches from lease aggregation, de-risking acreage, and testing stage to production ramp-up.
 As a result, it might drill some wells whose results are below the average type curve and would negatively impact its production profile.

-Third, operational hiccups are part of the game and some of them could be beyond the company’s control such as midstream issues (e.g., plant turnarounds, scheduled shutdowns,
+Third, operational hiccups are part of the game and some of them could be beyond the company’s control such as midstream issues (e.g., plant turnarounds, scheduled shutdowns, and plant outages) and pipeline bottlenecks that last longer than originally anticipated.

 During the last years, Ring Energy has utilized geologic and operational “know-how” to move off the beaten path and pin point strategic land opportunities with an eye on full-cycle economics.
 As a result, it has managed to acquire significant acreage at reasonable prices in the Permian Basin.